-This post is a result of several discussions with Rodiohn Déev.
+This post is a result of several discussions with Rodion Déev.

-For the reader who is more accustomed to the language of sheaves the sheaf of holomorphic sections is thus given as .
-Vice versa if , then is induced by
+For the reader who is more accustomed to the language of sheaves, the sheaf of holomorphic sections is thus given as .
+Vice versa if , then is induced byfor any .

 Definition.
 Let be a Hermitian metric on .
 A Chern connection (with respect to ) is a connection on , such that

 If is a Chern connection, then defines a holomorphic structure on .
-The Chern theorem says that the converse is also true, that is
+Chern’s theorem says that the converse is also true, that is:

-Note that if is a Chern connection, it’s curvature is a -form (it’s -part vanishes from the definition and part by duality).
-This observation plays great rôle in Kähler geometry.
-For example, if is a very ample bundle in Kähler manifold, it’s Chern cuvature is a Kähler form represents the corresponding polarisation.
+Note that if is a Chern connection, its curvature is a -form (its -part vanishes from the definition and part by duality).
+This observation plays great role in Kähler geometry.
+For example, if is a very ample bundle in Kähler manifold, its Chern cuvature is a Kähler form representing the corresponding polarisation.

-Most of the proofs of Chern theorem with which you can come up in textbooks consist of more or less ugly coordinate calculus.
-Now I am going to bring some geometric picture behind Chern connections which will lead us to the proof of the theorem in case of line bundles and some interesting characterisation of ample line bundles.
+Most of the proofs of Chern’s theorem in standard textbooks consist of more or less ugly coordinate calculus.
+Now I am going to try and motivate Chern connections geometrically, which will lead us to the proof of the theorem in the case of line bundles and some interesting characterisation of ample line bundles.

 Definition.
 Let be a smooth manifold.
 An almost CR-structure is simply a codimension subbundle and a complex structure operator .
 Equivalently, this is a subbundle such that and .

 An almost CR-structure is called integrable (or simply a CR-structure) if .
-The letters ”CR” stand either for ”Cauchey-Riemann” or ”Complex – Real ”.
+The letters ”CR” stand either for ”Cauchy-Riemann” or ”Complex-Real.”
 Whatever interpretation you choose, it is motivated by the following example: